 Living Well With a Stoma

 After a stoma operation, a person will need time to recover.
 This is normal, and the time needed will vary.
-The stoma will also undergo change in the first couple of weeks after surgery, in terms of both size and output.
-A person may experience weight gain or loss during this time (Coloplast 2021).
+The stoma will also undergo change in the first couple of weeks after surgery, in terms of both size and output (Coloplast 2021).

 In general, a stoma should not prevent someone from working, socialising, exercising, travelling or other hobbies.
 A person’s physical and mental health will be important in determining their quality of life as they adjust to life with a stoma (Coloplast 2021).